ShadowKnightMK4/OdinSearch/README.md

 3. Ease of getting started and extensibility.
 There's about 4 classes to become familier with  if all you need is searching and dealing with output.

-## TO DO Features
+## TODO Features

 #1 IN PROGRESS:   Container Support.
 I'm planning on adding to deal with searching thru container files such as zip files and check for matches also.

 #2  IN PROGRESS:  SQL Support.
 I'm planning on adding ability to pipe matches to an SQL file so at a later date, it can be opened in software of the developer's choice.
 This is going to take come time.

 #3 IN PROGRESS.
 CSV Support.
 I'm planning to adding ability o pipe matches to an CVS file to let users open up in Excel or OpenOffice at a later date.